Christine Nairn: Penn State, 2009–2012

-Nairn attended Pennsylvania State University from 2009–2012 and majored in Communications.
+Nairn attended Pennsylvania State University from 2009 to 2012 and majored in Communications.
 During her freshman year, she started in all but two games as the team's central midfielder.
 She scored seven goals and led the team in assists at ten.
 Nairn recorded three assists in a 4–0 win over then-number 22 Purdue University on November 1 setting a new freshman record and second most in a game.
 She tallied a point in 10 of 12 games from September 13 to November 1.
 Nairn earned unanimous All-Big Ten Conference First Team, Big Ten Freshman of the Year and All-Freshman Team honors and was named TopDrawerSoccer.com Rookie of the Year.
 She was twice named Big Ten Freshman of the Week on October 5 and November 2 and was named to the Hermann Trophy Watch List.

 As a sophomore, Nairn scored 7 goals and provided 6 assists for 20 points.
 She was named to the All-Big Ten First Team and NSCAA All-Great Lakes First Team.
 She started in all 21 games in central midfield leading the team in shots at 73.
 She scored the second-fastest goal in Penn State history, a strike 63 seconds into the match at the University of Connecticut on September 5.
 Nairn notched penalty-kick goals in games against the University of Portland, Michigan State University, and Northwestern University.
 She was named team MVP and to the Eastern College Athletic Conference (ECAC) First-Team All-Star squad.

 During her junior year with the Nittany Lions, Nairn started in 24 of 25 matches in attacking midfield.
 She tallied three goals and 13 assists for 19 points, earning NSCAA All-American Second Team honors for a second straight year.
 She garnered All-Big Ten and NSCAA All-Great Lake First Team honors for a third straight year.
 She tallied assists at Pittsburgh, UCF, and Virginia, capping a four-game point streak and assisted game-winners vs. Ohio State and Michigan State.
 Nairn provided the assist on Penn State's lone goal in the Big Ten Final against Illinois and scored a dramatic 85th-minute game-winner against Army in the NCAA First Round.
 Nairn also tallied two assists in a 4–1 victory over number 12 Marquette in the NCAA Second Round.

 As a senior in 2012, Nairn earned her first ever Big Ten Midfielder of the Year and first team NSCAA All-American honor.
 She finished her career with the second highest number of all-time assists in program history and doubled her career goal total (second highest in the conference) with 17 goals.
 She was one of two players in the 2012 College Cup with double-digit goals and assists.
 Nairn scored an exciting golden goal against Florida State in the national semifinals.

 In 2013, Nairn was one of three finalists for the Hermann Trophy coming in second to University of North Carolina midfielder and future Washington Spirit teammate, Crystal Dunn.